 3) You should also seriously consider applying for the Herchel Smith Fellowship.
 The deadline is very early: noon on Thursday, February 6, 2020.
 This is a fantastic fellowship.
 If you get it, it basically takes care of all your summer-money worries.

 4) If you are interested in going abroad, you should consider the Weissman Fellowship.
-You can also search the Funding Database for International Experience for available funds.
+You can also search the FAS Funding Database for available funds.

 5) Other Harvard sources of funding can be found on the Office of Career Services page and on the above URAF page.